Cape sugarbird: Food and feeding

 The Cape sugarbird is a specialist nectar feeder when it comes to feeding off Proteaceae.
 Its long, sharp beak is used to reach the nectar of a variety of species of protea with its long brush-tipped tongue.
 The staple diet of this sugarbird is nectar; however, it will also eat spiders and insects.
 The characteristic strong winds in the Cape may make feeding off protea heads difficult, but the Cape sugarbird has adapted to this with the development of sharp claws.
-If they become hungry they could resort to eating their own kind.

 Breeding

 The breeding season for the Cape sugarbird is winter when food supplies are ample.
 Breeding males set up territories in mature stands of Protea bushes, where they perform vocal displays.